Patrick Cannon

 get in touch →

-In domains with verifiable rewards — mathematics, code, formal reasoning — we're seeing extraordinary progress, and sampling and inference have clear traction here.
-The potential to accelerate science is real and imminent if we continue to improve inference-time compute, search, and verification.
+In domains with verifiable rewards — mathematics, code, and formal reasoning — we are witnessing extraordinary progress.
+Here, sampling and inference have clear traction.
+The potential to accelerate scientific discovery is imminent, provided we continue to scale inference-time compute, search, and our ability to trust the verification process itself.

 But I'm also motivated by a longer term conviction.
 Current AI captures a kind of consensus, a melange, a blob - the natural consequence of the output that least offends.
 In some domains that's been fantastically useful, particularly where there are clear correctness criteria.
-Yet the richest aspects of human judgment are not well preserved under aggregation: taste, context-sensitivity, and the irreducible differences between perspectives.
-They are not noise around a mean, but part of a structured landscape of meaning.
-Similar to what Hegel called Geist: not a collection of viewpoints to be averaged over, but an evolving space of thought in which contradiction is not a problem to be solved but a feature to be modelled.
-I believe that space is tractable, and I suspect the mathematics of sampling and uncertainty will be central to it.
-I think we'll know when we're getting close; it will be blinding.
+Yet the richest aspects of human judgment are not well preserved under aggregation: taste, context-sensitivity, and irreducible perspective.
+These are not noise around a mean; they are a structured landscape of meaning.
+I believe this space is tractable and that calibrated uncertainty will be crucial to building it.
+That's where I'm focusing my research.

 read the blog →